Exercise 1: Simulating Blockchain Attacks Using the Proof-of-Work Network Simulator#

 A Denial of Service (DoS) attack involves overwhelming the network or specific nodes with excessive traffic, causing disruptions and preventing normal operations.

-• Set the buffer size limit to 1000 in the “Run before sampling” editor and start the sampling once (you can terminate it right after, check if it worked in the tree)
+- Set the buffer size limit of the individual nodes by using the code execution window (unfortunately, there is a bug when setting it directly in the tree) - Set the buffer size limit to - 1000in the “Run before sampling” editor and start the sampling once (you can terminate it right after, check if it worked in the tree)

-• Introduce an attacker node with greater mining power (e.g. 100), a bandwidth of 1000 MBps and check the box sendInvalidMaliciousBlocks
+- Set up the Attack - Introduce an attacker node with greater mining power (e.g. 100), a bandwidth of 1000 MBps and check the box - sendInvalidMaliciousBlocks

 Questions#